 Written valuation policies are maintained and complied with in relation to direct property investments.
-The Responsible Entity has the responsibility for obtaining and managing valuations and properties are valued according to the AMP Capital Australian Real Estate Valuation Guidelines.
+The Responsible Entity has the responsibility for obtaining and managing valuations and properties are valued according to the Valuation Guidelines that apply to the Fund.
 These Guidelines set out the methodologies used by the Responsible Entity and its appointed agents to value direct property assets managed by the Responsible Entity.